-1. Each team may field a maximum of 9 players at one time.

-2. Each team must be able to field a minimum 8 players at all times during the game or will be required to forfeit the game.

-3. Free substitution of players is allowed at all times.

-4. All players must alternate sitting out and no player shall sit out for more than 2 innings per game, unless injured or due to disciplinary reasons.
+- 1. Each team can field 10 players (6 infielders and 4 outfielders). - 2.
+Each team must be able to field a minimum 7 players at all times during the game or will forfeit the game.
+Players from other teams (A or AA level only) may be used as "fill-in" players for a team that needs players (e.g., less than 10 players available for a game).
+Fill-in players must be inserted at the end of the batting order for the game. - 3.
+Free substitution of players is allowed at all times. - 4.
+All players must alternate sitting out and no player shall sit out for more than 2 innings per game, unless injured or due to disciplinary reasons.
 The objective of this rule is to prevent coaches from repeatedly sitting out the same players.
-(TRI-TOWN Rule)

-5. No manager or assistant coach is allowed on or near the field of play during a game.
-Managers and all assistant coaches must remain in the dugout area during all times unless coaching a base.

-6. Coaches must confirm score and pitch count at the end of each half inning (with coaches from the opposing team).

-7. Wins and losses will be maintained by each team manager and submitted to the League Director for the purpose of determining league standings and playoff matchups.
+(TRI-TOWN Rule) - 5.
+No manager or assistant coach is allowed on or near the field of play during a game.
+Managers and all assistant coaches must remain in the dugout area during all times unless coaching a base. - 6.
+Coaches must confirm score and pitch count at the end of each half inning (with coaches from the opposing team). - 7.
+Wins and losses will be maintained by each team manager and submitted to the League Director for the purpose of determining league standings and playoff matchups.